Michael Flatley: Lord of the Dance and Feet of Flames

 Following the success of the 1998 Hyde Park show, Flatley produced another version of Feet of Flames in 1999, which included half of the original show and half new material.
 Titled Feet of Flames: The Victory World Tour, the show was performed also on a multi-level stage and toured Europe in 2000 and the U.S. in 2001.

 Celtic Tiger

 Flatley's next show, Celtic Tiger Live, opened in July 2005.
 The show explores the history of the Irish people and Irish emigration to the U.S., fusing a wide range of dance styles, including jazz.
 The show also includes popular elements from his previous shows, such as Flatley's flute solos and the line of dancers in the finale.

 Flatley wrote "I will be a dancer until the day I die" in the program book of the show.

-On November 15, 2006, prior to the autumn and winter tours of the show, Flatley was admitted to a private London hospital with a viral infection.
-He was discharged two weeks later and cancelled said tour.
+On November 15, 2006, prior to planned European performances of the show, Flatley was admitted to a London hospital with a viral infection.
+He was discharged two weeks later, but cancelled the tour.